hjuinj/hjuinj.github.com/_posts/2015-10-17-first-post.md

 I aim to explain what were once esoteric concepts to me or present interesting literatures I have encountered at the level of a science undergrad.
 Also I would like to point to some resources I found to be useful.

 So what's in this for **me**?
 Well, manifold really.
-For one, I think writing blogs can definitely improve my writing skill.
+For one, I think writing blogs can definitely improve my writing skill and speed.
 Those papers ain't gonna write themselves.

 ## Anything else?
 YES!!!!!!
 As you can see this blog is hosted on GitHub, using Jekyll, which is a new tool I am learning to use, along with other funky stuffs I am or planning to work on, (text scrappers, plugins, open sourced projects, etc).

 I have taken far far far too many online courses.
 It is time to put those knowledge to test.
 I enjoy science, I enjoy technology.
-Atoms + Bits = the way forward.
+Atoms + Bits = The Way Forward.

 ## So
 So, I hope I will keep up, well, who knows...